Hao Zhao (赵皓)

 What's New

 [Oct 10, 2024] Our work Is In-Context Learning Sufficient for Instruction Following in LLMs? was accepted to Workshop AFM@NeurIPS'24 🎉.
-Many thanks to anonymous reviewers for their constructive and helpful reviews!
+See this Twitter/X thread for summary.
+Great thanks to Maksym for spreading the word.

 [May 02, 2024] One work on data selection for Instruction Fine-Tuning LLMs was accepted to ICML 2024.